 - Tell your doctor and nurses in the hospital that you plan to breastfeed and not to give any bottles or pacifiers to your baby. - Breastfeed your baby as soon as possible after delivery.
-Tell your doctor and nurses that you want to hold your baby skin-to-skin during the first hour or two after birth. - Ask the hospital if they have an International Board Certified Lactation Consultant (IBCLC) who can give you helpful advice.
+Tell your doctor and nurses that you want to hold your baby skin-to-skin during the first hour or two after birth. - Ask the hospital if they have a lactation consultant who can give you helpful advice. - Breastfeeding takes practice-just like learning a new dance.
+It gets easier as your baby grows. - Try some of the positions on the next pages.
+Relax while you and your baby get used to breastfeeding. - Call your WIC office if you need help with breastfeeding.